 Her Holiness Shinso Ito

-In recent years, Her Holiness has conducted ceremonies dedicated to peace and harmony between cultures and religions.
-She has also partnered with secular philanthropic foundations throughout the world, acting on her belief that all life is interconnected, and that Buddhism should actively engage in serving the global community.
-Shinso is also committed to assisting with disaster relief, humanitarian and medical aid, social welfare, women's empowerment, environmental protection, educational aid, the preservation of traditional culture, and the promotion of innovative artistic and cultural programs.
+Believing that spiritual traditions and practices can help foster peace and understanding in the world, Her Holiness has organized and conducted a series of public ceremonies across the globe dedicated to cultivating harmony between cultures and religions.
+She has also partnered with secular philanthropic foundations throughout the world, acting on her belief that all life is interconnected and that Buddhism should actively engage in serving the global community.
+Her Holiness has also committed Shinnyo‑en to support programs for disaster relief, humanitarian and medical aid, social welfare, women’s empowerment, environmental protection, educational aid, and the preservation of traditional culture, and to promote innovative artistic and cultural programs.

 Her Holiness Shinso Ito’s palpable joy, warmth, and wisdom continue to inspire others as she shares the message of peace and enlightenment that the founders of Shinnyo‑en taught.
 Her Holiness sincerely believes that good communication is vital to bringing people closer together in this divided world, and in her role as spiritual leader of Shinnyo‑en she continues to promote harmony and cooperation between all religions and cultures.